firebase/firebase-ios-sdk/Carthage.md

 This page introduces and provides instructions for an **experimental** Firebase [Carthage](https://github.com/Carthage/Carthage) implementation.
-Based on feedback and usage, the Firebase team may decide to make to make the Carthage distribution official.
+Based on feedback and usage, the Firebase team may decide to make the Carthage distribution official.

 ## Carthage Installation